-Voodoo Visionary hails from the dirty south musical mecca of Atlanta.
-Their improvisational funk dance music delicately balances a tight, grooving rhythm section with diverse and dexterous keys and masterful guitar licks to create a sound the group calls psychofunk.
-Influenced by a wide array of artists such as Parliament Funkadelic, the Meters, the Grateful Dead, and Talking Heads, Voodoo Visionary has a uniquely blended sound that’s guaranteed to put the 'oogie in yo boogie.
+Hailing from the Dirty South musical mecca of Atlanta, GA, Voodoo Visionary’s improvisational funk dance music balances a tight, grooving rhythm section with soulful organ, funky clavinet, singing synthesizers, masterful guitar licks, and moving vocals to create a sound the group calls psychofunk.
+Influenced by a wide array of artists from Parliament Funkadelic and the Meters to the Grateful Dead and Allman Brothers Band to Miles Davis and Herbie Hancock, Voodoo Visionary has a uniquely blended sound that’s guaranteed to put the 'oogie in yo boogie.

 “If this band had been around in the early ‘70s out of Atlanta, they would surely have been scooped up in a heartbeat by Capricorn Records...
 Repeated listenings reveal layer upon layer of elements.
 This is simply a superb recording, in terms of composition, performance, and sound.”

 – Scott Hopkins, MusicFestNews.com

 “Spirit of the Groove refuses to confine the band to a single genre and takes listeners on an adventure through sound and time...
 Voodoo Visionary has embraced and harnessed this epic blend [of influences], resulting in a truly amazing studio record.”